 The doctor will want to eliminate conditions that can mimic dementia – such as depression and delirium – as well as see whether the problem may originate from treatment side effects.
 Dementia progresses slowly, and in addition to memory deficits, can impact the ability to:

-For those diagnosed with Alzheimer's, or any other condition that affects the ability to manage everyday life independently, Midnight Sun Home Care is always here to provide as much or as little help as needed by well trained and experienced care professionals.
+For those diagnosed with Alzheimer's, or any other condition that affects the ability to manage everyday life independently, our senior care services in Anchorage, AK, and surrounding areas are always here to provide as much or as little help as needed by well trained and experienced care professionals.
 A few of the many ways we can enable older adults with dementia or other challenges to remain safe, comfortable, and independent at home include:

 Reach out to our senior care team in Anchorage, AK, and surrounding areas at (907) 677-7890 for a complimentary in-home consultation for more information on how we can help your loved one by providing exceptional Alaska home health services.